Moinuddin9777/diabetes_predictor_web_app/README.md

   ---
 #### Contributors please read contribution guide before submitting a PR

-*Template credits to Anuj Vyas who also deplyed this project on heroku check out his profile for deployment*
+*Shoutout and credits to Anuj Vyas who also deployed this project on heroku, do check out his profile*